sfoster-prodigy/Zero-Trust-Maturity/Microsoft-ZT-Maturity-Applications-Assessment-Questions.md

 ### Discover and control the use of shadow IT

-#### Discovery and control the use of shadow IT with Microsoft Defender for Cloud Apps Cloud Discovery
+#### Discover SaaS applications (Microsoft Defender for Cloud Apps Cloud Discovery)
-  - Is Cloud Discovery within Microsoft Defender for Cloud Apps implemented to identity shadow IT by either integrating with Microsoft Defender for Endpoint, deploying the Microsoft Defender for Cloud Apps log collector, or integrating Defender for Cloud Apps with a proxy?
+  - Is Cloud Discovery within Microsoft Defender for Cloud Apps implemented to identify shadow IT by integrating with Microsoft Defender for Endpoint, deploying the Microsoft Defender for Cloud Apps log collector, or integrating Defender for Cloud Apps with a proxy?
     - Legacy: The organization has not implemented Cloud Discovery within Microsoft Defender for Cloud Apps, nor integrated it with Microsoft Defender for Endpoint, deployed the log collector, or integrated it with a proxy.
 This absence of implementation results in minimal visibility into shadow IT, posing potential security risks and compliance issues due to unmonitored and uncontrolled cloud application usage.
       - Indicators:
         - An absence of Cloud Discovery implementation, leading to insufficient insight into unauthorized cloud application usage across the network.